 Medically reviewed by DR. IKECHUKWU DIMANORUO

-In this article, we outline the causes, symptoms and treatments for male infertility especially because, in the African clime, infertility is rarely discussed in reference to men.
-As such, barrenness is almost always seen as a burden of the woman in the African socio-cultural environment.
+In this article, we outline the causes, symptoms, and treatments for male infertility especially because, in the African clime, infertility is rarely discussed among men.
+As such, barrenness is almost always seen as a burden for the woman in the African socio-cultural environment.

 There are two types of infertility: primary and secondary infertility.
-Primary infertility is the absence of previous pregnancy while secondary infertility involves a previous pregnancy irrespective of the outcome.
+Primary infertility is the absence of a previous pregnancy while secondary infertility involves a previous pregnancy irrespective of the outcome.
 All over the world, about 10-15% of couples grapple with infertility in their union.
-Investigation is commenced after 12 months as among normal couples, 80% achieve pregnancy.
+An investigation is commenced after 12 months as among normal couples, 80% achieve pregnancy.

 Problems that affect sperm production and delivery include:

-Health issues such as Diabetes, Hypertension, kidney failure and sexually transmitted diseases like gonorrhea and syphilis can affect the reproductive system of men.
-These have been proven to affect sperm health drastically by causing permanent testicular damage and consequently result in infertility if not treated on time.
+Health issues such as Diabetes, Hypertension, kidney failure, and sexually transmitted diseases like gonorrhea and syphilis can affect the reproductive system of men.
+These have been proven to affect sperm health drastically by causing permanent testicular damage and consequently resulting in infertility if not treated on time.

-Once a man is suffering from abnormalities in his hormone system, there is a chance that these imbalances – whether over secretion or under secretion of certain hormones – can lead to infertility.
-Some deficiency in the Follicle Stimulating hormone (FSH) and Luteinizing hormone (LH) have a direct effect of the testes of a man.
+Once a man is suffering from abnormalities in his hormone system, there is a chance that these imbalances – whether over-secretion or under-secretion of certain hormones – can lead to infertility.
+Some deficiencies in the follicle-stimulating hormone (FSH) and Luteinizing hormone (LH) have a direct effect on the testes of a man.
 The testes are responsible for producing sperm and testosterone; hence, such deficiency will result in lower testosterone levels and low sperm count in men.
 Other hormone imbalances that can cause infertility are excess prolactin and pituitary problems.

 Obesity: